Historical Markers in Caswell County, North Carolina

 Caswell County Timeline

-This timeline provides a condensed summary of the historical journey of Caswell County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Caswell County, North Carolina.

 - 1777: Caswell County is established from Orange County.